jxddk/SideProjectDeployment/README.md

 A [Docker registry container](https://hub.docker.com/_/registry) is included in this project.
 It serves as an easy way to manage project images, and as an example of how this template can be extended to deploy other containers.
-This registry requires authentication by default, and is configured to be served at any host with a `registry.` subdomain.
+This registry requires authentication by default, and is served from the host specified with the `REGISTRY_HOST` environment variable.

 When deploying this template, be sure to configure the SSL cert paths in [registry.nginx](./default/registry/registry.nginx) to match the correct